Tell me something…

-Those TWO tough years I spent figuring out the Power Struggle stage and winning Chelsea back taught me the recipe and made me an expert at turning conflict into deep, loving connection.
+In those TWO tough years I spent figuring out the Power Struggle stage, I stumbled upon a formula – a recipe for turning conflict into deep, loving connection.

-Ironically, my embarrassing love life has been the greatest gift – a gift I am excited to share with you.
+Ironically, my embarrassing love life has given birth to my greatest gift – my ability to help others with relationship struggles.

-I discovered certain relationship secrets and skills that re-connect lovers and ignite the flames of love and passion between them.
+Over the years, I’ve learned how to help lovers reconnect and ignite the flames of love and passion between them.

 You don’t have to go anywhere to do it; it’s an online experience.
 All you need is an internet connection and a phone.